ricardomrcruz/ricardomrcruz/README.md

 - 🔭 I’m currently working at <a href="https://cbdeau.fr" target="blank">Cbd'Eau France</a> as a intern Fullstack Web Developer.

-- 🌱 I have a solid experience with tech stacks like Nodejs React Nextjs but also PHP MySQL, Wordpress and Prestashop.
+- 🌱 I have solid experience with tech stacks like React Nextjs but also PHP MySQL, Wordpress and Prestashop.

+- 🖥️ Im also into AI automation, web3 technologies and have a desire to build a arduino hardware soon!

 - 📝 I'm currently finishing my bachelors with WildCodeSchool France as a Fullstack Application Developer.